MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/walkthrough-update-service-endpoint-imported-solution.md

 ---
-title: "Walkthrough: Update a service endpoint imported from a solution (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Walkthrough: Update a service endpoint imported from a solution (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The walkthrough demonstrates updating a service endpoint imported from a solution." ms.custom: "" ms.date: 10/31/2017